How to use Time Machine on Mac for backup and restore tasks

 How to restore Mac from Time Machine

-Restoring a Mac from a Time Machine backup is straightforward, but not always the best option.
-Having done it, we can attest it can take days for your Mac to get back up and running when restoring from a backup.
+Restoring a Mac from a Time Machine backup is straightforward but not always the best option.
+Having done it, I can attest it can take hours and hours for your Mac to get back up and running when restoring from a backup.
 Consider whether or not you have time to devote to that process.
-We should also note since Apple has stopped making the AirPort Time Capsule there’s little chance Time Machine will improve in this area.

-Consider why you’re trying to restore your Mac from a Time Machine backup, too.
-Sometimes we restore to a backup because we believe we’ve lost a file that was crucial.
+Another question is why you’re trying to restore your Mac from a Time Machine backup?
+Sometimes, we restore to a backup because we believe we’ve lost a crucial file.
 If we go back in time, the file will be there, right?
-Maybe, but the process is time-consuming, and not always accurate.
+Maybe, but the process is time-consuming and not always accurate.

-A better option may be Disk Drill.
-It recovers lost files with ease – or at least files you think you’d lost.
+If lost files are your case, I'd recommend starting with Disk Drill.
+It scans your Mac and restores lost files with ease, no matter how they disappeared — through accidental deletion or system crash.
 With Disk Drill, you may be able to find those lost files without the trouble of diving into Time Machine backups and wasting hours (or days!) restoring your Mac for one file:

-- In Disk Drill, choose the drive where your lost files were located
+2. Choose the drive where your lost files were located.

-- Once the scan is done, review the results and select the files you want to restore
+4. Once the scan is done, review the results and select the files you want to restore.

 If, however, you do need to roll back to your previous backup and restore all the files and app data it contained, here’s how to do it:

-- With your backup disk connected, restart your computer
+1. With your backup disk connected, restart your computer.

-- Hold down Command + R to enter the Recovery Mode while Mac is turning on
+2. Hold down Command + R to enter the Recovery Mode while Mac is turning on.

-- Release the keys once you see the Apple logo
+3. Release the keys once you see the Apple logo.

-- Choose your restore source and click Continue
+5. Choose your restore source and click Continue.

-- Enter the admin password if prompted and click Continue once again
+6. Enter the admin password if prompted and click Continue once again.

-- Select the backup you want to restore (by date), then select the destination of the backup you want to restore
+7. Select the backup you want to restore (by date), then select the destination of the backup you want to restore.

 Alternatively, you can use Migration Assistant (you’ll find it in Applications > Utilities) to move data from your Time Machine backup to Mac.